ionic-team/ionic-docs/src/pages/utilities/gestures.md

 #### `destroy() => void`

-Destroys the gesture instance and stops listening on the target element.
+Destroy the gesture instance and stop listening on the target element.